Free Shipping

 All Ignition Systems are available in natural gas and propane versions.

-In this article, we are not going to go into too much detail about how the more sophisticated systems work from a technical perspective.
+In this article, we are not going into too much detail about how the more sophisticated systems work from a technical perspective.
 We will highlight the advantages and benefits to the user so that you can decide what’s best for your project.

 Match Light System

-Pros: Easy on the budget, easy installation, little or no maintenance
+Pros: Easy on the budget, easy installation, little or no maintenance.

 Cons: When alight, the fire pit should not be left unattended.